debbly/technical-writing-templates/quick-start-prompting.md

 ```

-Like magic, a first draft that can help you in getting the quick start out asap!
+Like magic, you should receive a first draft!
+Add in any necessary information that is content specific (such as a code repository or additional resources with links).